anushaa51/CSMA-CD/README.md

 # CSMA-CD
-Java implementation of CSMA/CD protocol using I-Persistent sensing.
+Java implementation of CSMA/CD protocol using Non-Persistent sensing.

 **CSMA :** <br>
 Carrier Sense Multiple Access/Collision Detection(CSMA) is a Media Access Control(MAC) Protocol used to minimize the probability of collision in the Data Link layer.